 Request for Public Information

-Written requests for open records should be submitted to the Office of the Vice President for Business Affairs in one of the following methods:
+Written requests for public information should be submitted to the Office of University Counsel in one of the following methods:

 Per UT System policy, we cannot accept verbal requests for public information.
 All requests for public information must be in writing.